As body ages, Jackie Chan longs for Hollywood's full embrace

-BEVERLY HILLS, California (Reuters) - Jackie Chan wasn’t in the mood for proclamations.
+BEVERLY HILLS, Calif., Oct 18 (Reuters) - Jackie Chan wasn’t in the mood for proclamations.

 The Hong Kong martial arts film star, who declared last year at France’s Cannes film festival that he was retiring from action films, now says that after more than a decade of contemplating quitting, he is going to let his body decide.